-Application management is to assist the business operations of an organization, in supporting them in designing and establishing new applications, and to support and enhance existing applications.
+Application management is to assist an organization’s business operations, support them in designing and establishing new applications, and support and enhance existing applications.

 Introduction to Application Management:

-Application Management is the operations of services that is responsible for assisting and controlling applications throughout the process.
+Application Management is the operations of services that are responsible for assisting and controlling applications throughout the process.
 This process incorporates all personnel who maintain operational applications or give specialized skills.

-Application management plays a key role and helps in decision making with respect to applications, including choosing whether the application is purchased or created in house.
-This decision is often taken by a Chief Technical officer or Steering Committee however they depend on data from various sources.
-In the wake of finishing the choice of buying or creating in-house, Application Management works with Technical Management to ensure that the information required to configuration, test, oversee, and improve IT administrations is created and refined.
+Application management plays a key role and helps in decision-making regarding applications, including choosing whether the application is purchased or created in-house.
+This decision is often taken by a Chief Technical officer or Steering Committee; however, they depend on various sources.
+In the wake of finishing the choice of buying or creating in-house, Application Management works with Technical Management to ensure that the information required to configuration, test, oversee, and improve IT administrations is developed and refined.
 Application Management additionally gives assets to help the Service Lifecycle and, whenever required, viably prepares and sends those assets.

 Objectives of Application Management:

-The essential objectives of application management are to help the business procedures of an organization, to help them in planning and creating new applications, and to help and improve continuous applications.
+The essential objectives of application management are to help the business procedures of an organization, help them plan and create new applications, and help and improve continuous applications.
 These targets are met by:

 - Executing applications that are well designed, resilient, and savvy.